 Anyone can develop an internal link building strategy

-Keyword research is the most technically complex part of internal link building, and it’s not something that’s especially hard to master.
+Keyword research is the most technically complex part of internal linking, and it’s not something that’s especially hard to master.
 Anyone with the right time, resources, and dedication can learn how to develop an internal link building strategy from scratch.

 Conclusion